marcov64/Lsd/Readme.txt

 or (for 32-bit machines)

 ./lmm32

+If you get an error when trying to execute any of the above commands, please make sure the respective files are set as executable (use terminal command "chmod +x FILENAME" in the installation directory, replacing FILENAME by the name of the corresponding file).

 You may need to recompile LMM if the included pre-compiled versions have problems with your Linux setup.
 Move in the new Lsd directory and use the makefile "makefile.ln" (64/32-bit, native) ("makefile32.ln" is used ONLY for creating a 32-bit version in a 64-bit machine):